sdegutis/immaculatalibrary.com/site/data/articles/2021-06-17-consecration-to-mary.md

 ---
-title: 'Consecration to Mary'
+title: Consecration to Mary
-imageFilename: '/img/movies/ignatius-of-loyola.jpg'
+imageFilename: /img/movies/ignatius-of-loyola.jpg
-imageCaption: 'Image from clip of film [Ignatius of Loyola (2016)](/movies/ignatius-of-loyola.html).'
+imageCaption: Image from clip of film [Ignatius of Loyola (2016)](/movies/ignatius-of-loyola.html).
+draft: true
 ---

 There are many ways to consecrate one's self to the Blessed Virgin.
 But only one thing is really important.